Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Results

-Similarly, we calculate merger rates from GW capture for \citet{Hoang+18} Single BHs (gold) initial conditions.
-This simulation gives $~150$ first generation mergers, corresponding to merger rate of $10^{-8}$ per year per galaxy, which is an order of magnitude higher than the rate for our lower mass limit.
-Additionally, the 2G merger rate, $5 \times 10^{-9}$ per year, is also higher than the corresponding rate for the lower mass limit.
-The first generation merger rate for \citet{Hoang+18} with Mergers (blue) is comparable to the gold rate.
-However, the blue 2G merger rate is closer to $10^{-8}$ per year.
-The qualitative effect of primordial mergers on the merger rate is similar in both the upper and lower limit initial mass distributions: the blue initial conditions resulted in more 2G mergers as well as higher generation mergers.
-The 2G mergers represent about twice the fraction of total mergers compared to the gold simulation.
-The rate of mergers for the upper mass limit with a 3G or higher generation BH is at most $\sim 5 \times 10^{-9}$ per year, an order of magnitude higher than the corresponding rate for the lower mass limit.
+Similarly, we calculate merger rates from GW capture for H18 initial conditions.
+This simulation gives $\sim150$ mergers with 1G BHs, corresponding to merger rate of $10^{-8}$ yr$^{-1}$ per Milky Way-like galaxy, which is an order of magnitude higher than the rate for both K20 and K20 \raisebox{0.3ex}{ {$+$}}M. Additionally, the merger rate for 2G BHs, $5 \times 10^{-9}$ yr$^{-1}$ per Milky Way-like galaxy, is also higher than the corresponding rate for K20 and K20 \raisebox{0.3ex}{ {$+$}}M. The merger rate for 1G BHs in the H18\raisebox{0.2ex}{ {$+$}}M case is comparable to the H18 rate.
+However, the H18\raisebox{0.3ex}{ {$+$}}M merger rate for 2G BHs is closer to $10^{-8}$ yr$^{-1}$ per Milky Way-like galaxy.
+The qualitative effect of primordial binary mergers on the merger rate is similar in both K20\raisebox{0.3ex}{ {$+$}}M and H18\raisebox{0.2ex}{ {$+$}}M distributions: the H18\raisebox{0.3ex}{ {$+$}}M initial conditions resulted in more mergers with 2G+ BHs.
+These mergers represent about twice the fraction of total mergers compared to the H18 simulation.
+The rate of mergers with a 3G+ BH for both H18 and H18\raisebox{0.3ex}{ {$+$}}Mis at most $\sim 5 \times 10^{-9}$ yr$^{-1}$ per Milky Way-like galaxy, an order of magnitude higher than the corresponding rate for K20 \raisebox{0.3ex}{ {$+$}}M. The effect of primordial binaries is significant in increasing the number of 2G BHs in the population, and therefore higher generation BHs, as shown in Figure \ref{fig:mergers_gens}.

-For all mergers from GW capture, we show the total mass versus the time of merger in Figure~\ref{fig:merger_mass_vs_time}, color-coded by the generation of BH.
+For all mergers from GW capture, we show the total mass versus the time of merger in Figure~\ref{fig:merger_mass_vs_time}, color-coded by the highest generation progenitor BH.
 Generally, the mergers with the largest masses occur at later times.
-Mergers with higher generation BHs (3G+) occur predominantly in our upper limit mass distribution simulations.
-The higher generation, more massive mergers occur $\sim 2$ Gyr into the simulation.
-Additionally, higher generation BHs are more likely to occur in any populations with primordial mergers.
-For mergers with the highest generation BHs (6G+), they occur almost exclusively when the higher generation BH has mass $>250$~M$_\odot$, shown in Figure \ref{fig:chieff_vs_mass}.
-Correspondingly, BHs with mass $>250$~M$_\odot$ are almost exclusively 6G+.
-The effect of primordial binaries is significant in increasing the number of 2G BHs in the population, and therefore higher generation BHs as well, as described in Section \ref{sec:IMBHformation}.
+Mergers with higher generation BHs (3G+) occur predominantly in the H18 and H18\raisebox{0.3ex}{ {$+$}}M simulations.
+The mergers with more massive and higher generation BHs occur $\sim 2$ Gyr into the simulation.
+Additionally, higher generation BHs are more likely to occur in any populations with primordial binaries.